-4 reasons why the anthurium makes the ultimate flower or plant for Valentine’s Day
+4 reasons why the Anthurium makes the ultimate flower and plant for Valentine’s Day

 If you send roses on Valentine’s Day, you know that – even with the best of care – they won’t last longer than a week.
-Not so with anthuriums!
-An anthurium will last longer in a vase than any other flowers – often for weeks at a time.
-By refreshing the water every week and trimming a centimetre from the stem, anthuriums can easily last for 2 – 3 weeks.
+Not so with Anthuriums!
+An Anthurium will last longer in a vase than any other flowers – often for weeks at a time.
+By refreshing the water every week and trimming a centimeter from the stem, Anthuriums can easily last for 2 – 3 weeks.
 The pot plants can even be in bloom all year long.
 No wonder they are known as the longest-flowering houseplant.
 By fertilising them once in a while and repotting them once a year, they can be making a beautiful flower display for years.

 Two gifts in one

 It’s common practice on Valentine’s Day to combine roses with another gift such as jewellery, chocolates or a teddy bear.
 But did you know that you can use Anthuriums to make wonderful accessories like a brooch, corsage or a hair decoration?
 It’s like giving two gifts in one!